-Artichoke is a massage scheduling software that is helpful for Massage Therapists and Bodyworkers who work for themselves.
+Artichoke is a software for massage therapists that work for themselves.
 In addition to providing an online scheduling solution, it offers other helpful tools for you to manage your practice and run a successful massage therapy business.
-In this article, I am going to share an objective massage software review.
+In this article, I will share an objective massage software review.

 - Pricing.
 Pricing is most likely the first thing people look at when the look into massage online scheduling software.
 Once someone knows a price, they pretty much say to themselves “it’s okay” or “it’s too expensive”.
 Unfortunately, this preconceived notion prevents Massage Therapists from better understanding what the software actually does, compared to how much it costs.
 My rating system for pricing is based on what the software actually does for the cost to use, as well as in comparison to what else is available (I’ve reviewed 12 different softwares and determined the average cost for using an online scheduling software is about $23 a month).